The Securities Litigation Review: Denmark

 - the injured party has a duty to mitigate his or her loss.23

-Danish law does not allow punitive damages or compensation without actual loss except for particular statutory provisions.
+Except for particular statutory provisions, Danish law does not allow punitive damages or compensation without actual loss.

 i Forms of action

-The Danish FSA has extensive supervisory powers, which include authorisation and supervision of financial companies, carrying out on-site inspections and overall monitoring of financial companies' compliance with the capital markets regulation.
+The Danish FSA has extensive supervisory powers, which include authorisation and supervision of financial companies, on-site inspections and overall monitoring of financial companies' compliance with the capital markets regulation.

-An investigation by the Danish FSA often starts with the Danish FSA sending a consultation letter to the financial company with a view to uncovering relevant facts.
-Ultimately, an investigation by the Danish FSA may result in the Danish FSA issuing an order or reprimand, but the case may also be closed, either after consultation with the financial company or with some criticism of the company.
+An investigation by the Danish FSA often begins with the Danish FSA sending a consultation letter to the financial company with a view to uncovering relevant facts.
+Ultimately, an investigation by the Danish FSA may result in the Danish FSA issuing an order or a reprimand, but the case may also be closed, either after consultation with the financial company or with some criticism of the company.
 At other times, the violation is so serious that the Danish FSA files a police report.

 As a general rule, the Danish FSA is obligated to publish its decisions.24 Police reports are an exception as they are often confidential due to the ongoing investigation.
-Both private and public enforcement of securities claims will often be influenced by any initial inquiries, orders or reprimands of the Danish FSA.
+Both private and public enforcement of securities claims will often be influenced by any initial inquiries, orders or reprimands made or issued by the Danish FSA.

 The Danish FSA prepares statistics of market abuse cases.
 The Danish FSA statistics in the tables below outline, as examples, violation of prospectus regulation and unlawful disclosure of inside information.25